geohackweek/GoogleEarthEngine/_episodes/05-reducers.md

 var precipPal = ['white','blue'] // store palette as variable
 Map.addLayer(annualPrecip, {min: 0, max: 3000, palette: precipPal}, 'precip');
 {% endhighlight %}

+By printing the resulting image to the Console, we can see we now have 1 image with 1 band named 'pr_sum'.

 <br>
 <img src="../fig/05_annualPrecipMap.PNG" border = "10">